dtk/dtk-docs-v1/_targets/aws.md

 Is provided information ok? (yes|no) yes
 {% endhighlight %}

-There are couple of possible scenarios we support when creating target in your VPC:
+There are couple of possible scenarios that are supported when creating target in your VPC:

 Note: VPC needs to exist on AWS in any of provided scenarios